Erased, But Not Forgotten: Erased Rectified Flow Transformers Still Remain Unsafe Under Concept Attack: Related Work

 \textbf{Rectified flow-based T2I models.} T2I diffusion models have made substantial progress recently.
 Notable contributions include DALL-E series~\citep{dalle, dalle2}, GLIDE~\citep{nichol2021glide}, Imagen~\citep{imagen} and SD series~\citep{sd, sd3}.
 The latest version is SD 3, which represents a major paradigm shift.
 It employs a simplified sampling strategy in which the forward noising process is reformulated as rectified flow~\citep{liu2022flow}, enabling a direct connection between data and noise distributions.
 Flux~\citep{flux} is a latest T2I diffusion framework building on recent advances exemplified by SD 3, which adopts a rectified flow transformer backbone and delivers outstanding performance in community ELO evaluations, with notably strong prompt adherence and typography.
 Recognizing its novelty, future potential, and the existing gap in safety research, we conduct the first systematic study of concept attack in Flux.

 \textbf{Concept erasure.} Massive training datasets (\textit{e.g.}, LAION-5B~\citep{laion5b}, COYO-700M~\citep{kakaobrain2022coyo-700m}, and Conceptual 12M~\citep{changpinyo2021cc12m}) may cause T2I models to generate harmful, biased, or sensitive content.
-To mitigate these issues, concept erasure has emerged as a key research direction in the safety of T2I diffusion models, aiming to selectively suppress a model’s ability to produce specific undesirable concepts.
-Concept erasure has evolved from traditional attention-editing methods~\cite{ca, esd, uce, fmn, i2p} to more diverse methods integrating knowledge preservation using strategies like semantic anchor mapping~\citep{lu2024mace} and adversarial pruning~\citep{eap, ant, conceptprune}.
+To mitigate these issues, concept erasure has emerged as a key direction in the safety of T2I diffusion models, aiming to selectively suppress a model’s ability to produce specific undesirable concepts.
+Concept erasure has evolved from traditional attention-editing methods~\cite{ca, esd, uce, fmn, i2p, li2025imageworththousandwords, bao2025aucpro} to more diverse methods integrating knowledge preservation using strategies like semantic anchor mapping~\citep{lu2024mace} and adversarial pruning~\citep{eap, ant, conceptprune}.
 However, the applicability of these methods is often limited by their reliance on the traditional SD 1.5 architecture, which differs essentially from Flux.
 We note that ~\cite{eraseanything} represents the first work proposing a concept erasure method specifically for Flux, inaugurating a novel research direction in the next-generation T2I framework.

 \textbf{Attack evaluations against T2I models.} Most existing attack evaluation approaches fundamentally fall under adversarial prompting, which introduces small perturbations to the original prompt.
-These can be broadly categorized into three categories: The first is traditional projected gradient descent (PGD) optimization~\citep{p4d, ci, stablediffusionisunstable, discoveringfailuremodestextguided, unlearndiffatk}; The second is training-free approaches~\citep{adversarialattacksimagegeneration, qf-attack, ringabell}, whose key advantage lies in being an order of magnitude faster than PGD-based methods; The third is Large Language Model (LLM)-based emerging methods~\citep{r2a, xue2025dancegrpo}, which leverage the reasoning capabilities of LLMs to attack T2I frameworks.
+These methods can be roughly grouped into three categories.
+The first is traditional projected gradient descent (PGD) optimization~\citep{p4d, ci, stablediffusionisunstable, discoveringfailuremodestextguided, unlearndiffatk, qin2025mixbridgeheterogeneousimagetoimagebackdoor}; The second is training-free approaches~\citep{adversarialattacksimagegeneration, qf-attack, ringabell}, which achieve an order-of-magnitude speedup over PGD methods by avoiding iterative optimization.
+The third is Large Language Model (LLM)-based emerging methods~\citep{r2a, xue2025dancegrpo}, which leverage the reasoning capabilities of LLMs to attack T2I frameworks.
 While novel and promising, such methods suffer from unstable success rates, API costs, and network latency, limiting their scalability for safety evaluation.
 Crucially, none of these methods are tailored to the latest rectified flow transformers, and properties of Flux framework may diminish their effectiveness.